kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/event-system/index.md

 This behaviour is set in order to prevent an infinite loop in which a pipe calls a controller generating an event calling this same pipe again and again.

-It is nonetheless possible to pass the flag `allowTrigggerEvents` to the options parameters of the controller to allow events firing :
+It is nonetheless possible to pass the flag `triggerEvents` to the options parameters of the controller to fire events :

 ```ts
 await this.sdk.document.create(